 So you want to submit to The Kerux?
 That’s great!
 There are just a few simple rules we ask you to follow to make our lives a little easier.

-News—If you’ve written a piece from a fairly objective, reporting standpoint, then News is probably where that piece should go.
+News—This is a piece from a fairly objective, reporting standpoint.
 For instance, you went to a lecture, and are reporting the turnout, key points of the lecture, and the general reception.
 Or there’s a major leak in the Seminary and you interview a few people to find out how bad it is and how long it’ll take to fix.
-If, however, you want to complain about the standards of maintenance or laud a lecturer, then your piece probably belongs in the next section.

 Op/Ed—Short for Opinion Editorials.
 You have an opinion and as a member of this community, you have a right to share it.
 You can talk about anything from how CTS needs more toilets, or how Protestants need to curtail their badger bashing.
 Two things to remember: First, though The Kerux will print your opinions, this does not mean that we sanction them.

 Personal Story—There are a lot of amazing people in this Seminary with amazing stories within and beyond these walls.
 We’d love to hear from you and give the wider community a chance to get to know you better and to benefit from your experience.

 Announcement—Anything from “I’m having a baby!” to “Dr. Footius will be lecturing on the Tetragrammaton on the 1st of November”— if you have an announcement for the community, The Kerux is the place to post it.